Wondered about the origin of this day in English history? Just what is this St Georges Day all about and what’s the story behind it?

 One occurs in the city of Silene in the province of Libya.
 The other tale originates in the English county of Berkshire.
 Both of these though I believe represents good against evil.

-The story of George slaying the dragon!
+Story of George slaying the dragon!

 Saint George was said to have slayed a dragon that guarded a well in Silene.
 In order for the people to get water from the well they had to offer human sacrifices to the dragon.